Lopez Island by Bike or Car

 There are a range of riding conditions on Lopez, from easy, rolling hills, to challenging rides.
 If you bicycle, make sure to take care around corners and on roads with no shoulder.

-Odlin County Park is just one mile from the Lopez Island Ferry Landing, and three miles from Lopez Village.
-This 80-acre waterfront park features 8 campsites, a lovely sandy beach, a boat launch, hiking trails, a full-sized ball field and several picnic areas.
+Odlin County Park is just one mile from the Lopez Island Ferry Landing and three miles from Lopez Village.
+This 80-acre waterfront park features 30 campsites, group camp area, a lovely sandy beach, a boat launch, hiking trails, a full-sized ball field and several picnic areas.
 Enjoy a hike or eat lunch in the picnic pavilion.
 There is also water, toilets, five mooring buoys and a day use dock.

 Spencer Spit State Park, on Lopez Island, is a 138-acre marine and camping park.
 The park is named for the lagoon-enclosing sand spit on which it rests.
 There are many sheltered and unsheltered picnic tables, and two miles of hiking trails.
 The park has a reputation for excellent crabbing and clamming.
 This is one of the few state parks in the San Juan Islands that is accessible by automobile.

 Located on the south end of Lopez Island’s largest freshwater lake, 80-acre Hummel Lake Preserve boasts beautiful lakefront shoreline, a dock for fishing (but no swimming), and about a mile of trails through a second-growth forest that ends at Port Stanley Road.